Qualification:

 Additional entry requirements:

-Exams at the end of Year 2 & a practical endorsement.
-10% of exam marks available are based on mathematical assessment in the context of Biology.
+Assessment is through exams at the end of Year 2 and a practical endorsement.
+10% of exam marks are based on mathematical assessment in the context of Biology.

 Exam Board: